The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 Oh, this ought to be fun.

-We're not gonna jip it.
+We're not going to jip it.

 Somebody asked me, do you think this will be like the Wellstone Memorial?

-It's uh outside they're gonna be wanting to get inside as quickly as they can.
+They're going to be wanting to get inside as quickly as they can.

-But I don't it may well turn out that Clinton just finished.
+But I don't, it may well turn out that Clinton just finished.

-But um Clinton was a little political surprised.
+But Clinton was a little political.

 Clinton was a little political.